Rhode Island Wage Garnishment Laws

 Once a judgment exists, two things constrain what a creditor can actually take.
 The first is the federal cap already described, which limits any single attachment to the lesser-of calculation.
 The second is the layer of Rhode Island exemptions, which can shrink that figure further or wipe it out entirely.
 A debtor whose only income is exempt benefits income, who recently came off public assistance, or whose disposable earnings sit below the protected threshold may have wages that a creditor simply cannot reach, no matter how valid the judgment.
 This is why a garnishment that looks straightforward on paper can come back empty: the math was right but the debtor’s situation fell inside a carve-out.

-There is also a category question worth flagging early.
-Certain debts march to a different drum.
-Court orders for child support and alimony are not bound by the ordinary twenty-five percent consumer ceiling and take priority over commercial creditors, and obligations like back taxes follow their own collection rules.
+There is also a category question worth flagging early, and since 2026 it is the first question rather than a footnote.
+Certain debts march to a different drum in both directions.
+A judgment on medical debt now reaches no wages at all under section 10-5-8(a), as described above.
+In the opposite direction, court orders for child support and alimony are not bound by the ordinary twenty-five percent consumer ceiling and take priority over commercial creditors, and obligations like back taxes follow their own collection rules.
 So when someone asks whether wages can be garnished in Rhode Island, the honest reply is that it depends entirely on what the debt is, what the debtor’s income looks like, and whether you have done the homework to know which exemptions apply before you file.
 A creditor who files first and checks later usually pays a filing fee to learn the wages were protected.

 How Much Can Be Garnished

 Because the cap is a “lesser of” test, the only way to see what a garnishment actually yields is to run the numbers.
 The table below works through several weekly disposable-earnings levels.
-For each, it shows twenty-five percent of disposable earnings, the amount above the thirty-times-minimum-wage threshold of roughly two hundred seventeen dollars and fifty cents, and the smaller of the two, which is the most an ordinary creditor could attach in that week.
-Remember that Rhode Island’s fifty-dollar wage exemption sits underneath this calculation, so the lowest paychecks keep a protected cushion before the percentage ever bites.
+For each, it shows twenty-five percent of disposable earnings, the amount above the thirty-times-minimum-wage threshold of $217.50, and the smaller of the two, which is the most an ordinary creditor could attach in that week.
+Every figure below assumes a judgment that is not based on medical debt; if it is, the whole table is inapplicable and the attachable figure is zero at every income level.

 Notice the pattern: at every level shown, the twenty-five percent figure is the smaller of the two, so it controls.
-The “amount over threshold” only wins when disposable earnings are low enough to crowd close to that two-hundred-seventeen-dollar line.
-For example, a debtor with two hundred fifty dollars of weekly disposable earnings has just thirty-two dollars and fifty cents above the threshold, which is less than the sixty-two-dollar-fifty figure that twenty-five percent would produce, so only the smaller amount above the threshold can be reached.
+The “amount over threshold” only wins when disposable earnings are low enough to crowd close to that $217.50 line.
+For example, a debtor with $250 of weekly disposable earnings has just $32.50 above the threshold, which is less than the $62.50 that twenty-five percent would produce, so only the smaller amount above the threshold can be reached.
 A debtor at or below the threshold has nothing attachable at all.
-Layer on the fifty-dollar weekly exemption and the protected-benefits rules, and you can see why a creditor who attaches blind, without first verifying the debtor’s actual pay and exemption status, frequently collects far less than expected, or nothing.
+Add the status-based shields in section 9-26-4 and the medical-debt bar, and you can see why a creditor who attaches blind, without first verifying what the claim was and what the debtor actually earns, frequently collects far less than expected, or nothing.

 Rhode Island’s Distinctive Wage Exemptions